Image: "Hand with second-degree burn" by Kronoman is licensed under CC BY-SA 3.0. Link to the source.

 1. Immediate First Aid

-• Cooling: Immediately cool the burn with cool (not cold) running water for 10-20 minutes to reduce pain and limit tissue damage.
-Avoid using ice or very cold water, as this can cause further damage.
+- Cooling: Immediately cool the burn with cool (not cold) running water for 20 minutes to reduce pain and limit tissue damage.
+This is effective up to 3 hours after the injury.

-• Avoiding Home Remedies: Do not apply butter, oils, or other home remedies to the burn, as these can trap heat and increase the risk of infection.
+- Avoid Home Remedies: Do not apply butter, oils, toothpaste, or other home remedies to the burn, as these can trap heat and increase the risk of infection.

 2. Pain Management